d3fkonn/R12Delivery/README.md

 - email: erica.ger@gmail.com
 - password: password

-or any other user in the employee table
+Any employee in the table works